-4. MAY 25, 2010
+5. MAY 25, 2010

 On May 25, 2010 the VORTEX2 armada intercepted a short-lived rope tornado in the vicinity of Tribune, Kansas (hereafter referred to as the Tribune tornado).
 This tornado was rated as an EF-0 on the enhanced Fujita scale, and was one of several short-lived tornadoes that formed in the vicinity that day.
-The Tribune tornado was scanned by TTUKa-2 for its 12 second life cycle.
+The Tribune tornado was scanned by TTUKa2 for its 12 second life cycle.
 A single PPI scan of the tornado was performed while the condensation funnel was on the ground at 23:20:34 UTC.

-The PPI scan from 23:20:34 UTC (Fig. 1) provides an excellent opportunity to study the horizontal structure of a short-lived, small tornado.
-The GBVTD analysis at 23:20:34 shows a vortex with a maximum axisymmetric tangential velocity of 27 m s^{-1} at a radius of 87.5 m away from the center of the vortex (Fig. 2) which is slightly below the lowest wind speed prescribed by the operational EF scale for an EF-0 tornado.
+The PPI scan from 23:20:34 UTC (Fig. 5) provides an excellent opportunity to study the horizontal structure of a short-lived, small tornado.
+The GBVTD analysis at 23:20:34 shows a vortex with a maximum axisymmetric tangential velocity of 27 m s-1 at a radius of 87.5 m away from the center of the vortex (Fig. 6) which is slightly below the lowest wind speed prescribed by the operational EF scale for an EF-0 tornado.

 The vortex at 23:20:34 shows a linear increase in tangential wind velocity from the center of the vortex to the radius of maximum wind consistent with the solid body rotation within the Rankine vortex model.
-From the radius of maximum wind out to a radius of 150 m there is a non-linear decrease in tangential velocity that is similar to the form of a Rankine vortex (r^{-1}) but the drop off is not quite as fast $(r^{-0.1})$.
-Beyond 150 m the tangential velocity drops off very rapidly in a linear fashion.
+From the radius of maximum wind out to a radius of 150 m there is a non-linear decrease in tangential velocity that is similar to the form of a Rankine vortex (r^{-1}) but the drop of is not quite as fast $(r^{-0.1})$.
+At 150 m the tangential velocity drops off very rapidly in a linear fashion.

-The GBVTD analysis of the PPI scan from 23:20:17 (just before the condensation funnel was evident) shows that the structure of this vortex is very similar to that at 23:20:34, with the exception that the vortex was slightly weaker.
-The vortex had a maximum tangential velocity of 24.8 m s-1 at a radius of 87.5 m from the center of the vortex (Fig. 3a).
+The GBVTD analysis of the PPI scan from 23:20:17 (just before the tornado formed) shows that the pre-tornadic structure of this vortex is very similar to the structure of the tornado at 23:20:34, with the exception that the vortex was slightly weaker.
+At this time no visible condensation funnel was evident.
+The vortex had a maximum tangential velocity of 24.8 m s-1 at a radius of 87.5 m from the center of the vortex (Fig. 7a).
 The GBVTD procedure was also applied to the PPI scan from 23:21:02, the PPI scan immediately after the dissipation of the condensation funnel.
 This scan shows that the tangential velocity did not decrease appreciably after the dissipation of the condensation funnel.
-It can be argued that in this case a weakly-tornadic rotation is still present after the condensation funnel disappears (Fig. 3).
+It can be argued that in this case a weakly-tornadic rotation is still present after the condensation funnel lifts (Fig. 7).

-5. MAY 18, 2010
+6. MAY 18, 2010